qooxdoo/documentation/desktop/gui/table_styling.md

 to e.g. display a checkbox for the fourth column.
 This assumes the cell renderer fits with the provided data.

 If that's still no a solution for you, because you really need some extras for the cell rendering the solution has to be an own cell renderer.
 To get into it it's recommended to take a look at the existing cell renderers and the base class.
-So basically you should study the implementation of the `qx.ui.table.cellrenderer.Abstract` class and as first start the implementation of ` qx.ui.table.cellrenderer.Default` to give a good overview of this topic.
+So basically you should study the implementation of the `qx.ui.table.cellrenderer.Abstract` class and as first start the implementation of `qx.ui.table.cellrenderer.Default` to give a good overview of this topic.
 Depending on your needs you can start right away by copying the `default` renderer and play around a bit to get a impression of how to customize it.

 ### Focus Indicator

 This widget in default visible whenever a selection is present.
 There are two ways of customzing this widget:

-> -   change the decorator and the colors of this widget
+ -   change the decorator and the colors of this widget
-> -   hide this indicator completely
+ -   hide this indicator completely

 The first possibility is the fast way for customization if you decided to keep the focus indicator visible.
 The available decorator is a